RosaneSilvaF/RosaneSilvaF/README.md

 ### I am a:
 - Computer Engineering Student at CEFET-MG
-- Developer intern at Arkmeds.
+- Product Owner at Arkmeds.

 ## Connect with me:
 <p align="center">